ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

    <a href="http://docs.oracle.com/javase/7/docs/api/java/lang/String.html" target="_blank">String class</a>

 There are lots of other methods in the String class.
 You can look through the Java documentation for the |String class| online.
 You don't have to know all of these for the exam, but you can use them if you want to on the exam.

+The String library which is build into the default java.lang library simplifies a lot of complex programming tasks for us.
+Classes are grouped together into a **package** like java.lang.
+Many other useful library packages can be imported in.
+Programmers provide **Application Program Interfaces (APIs)** to allow other programmers to use their code.

 .. note::